RichardSolaire/camera_extractor/README.md

 ```

 Note that in the main sketch , for the demo, I draw a white rectangle wrapping the main sketch.
-This is used to understand, on the secondary/control sketch, what is the sketch inside of what the camera is recording.
+This is used to understand, on the secondary/control sketch, where is the sketch inside of what the camera is recording/displayed on the secondary sketch.

- ####Java
 ```java
 void draw()
 {